MyBaBB/Franken-Timer/README.md

 <!-- note to self  use npm run deploy for putting on github Pages.
-Now using the Render deploy branch.
+Now using the Render deploy branch  Do-   npm run build on Render deploy branch.
  This is the old branch . outdated -->
   #    Leave alone -- New Update Doesn't work on github.
 Add A reference to the Render Version"
 ## Frankentimer